Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Mean-Field Game Formulation

 To proceed with the MFG formulation of the interbank market model, we define the mean-field of log-monetary reserves $\bar{x}_t$ and the mean-field of transactions with the central bank $\bar{u}_t$ in the limiting case as

-where $x^._t$ and $u^._t$ denote, respectively, the log-monetary reserve and the borrowing and lending activities of a representative minor bank.
-If the limit exists, the mean-field terms are equivalent to the mathematical limit of the following empirical averages as the number of banks $N$ goes to infinity.
+where $x^._t$ and $u^._t$ denote, respectively, the log-monetary reserve and the borrowing and lending activities of a representative minor bank at equilibrium.
+If the limit exists, the mean-field terms are equivalent to the mathematical limit of the empirical averages at equilibrium as the number of banks $N$ goes to infinity as given by

-Accordingly, we express the interbank model in the limiting case with (i) the dynamics of log-monetary reserves, (ii) the cost functionals, and (iii) the mean-field equation as follows. \\ \underline{\textbf{(i) Major bank}}
+Accordingly, we express the interbank model in the limiting case with (i) the major bank's optimal control problem, (ii) a representative minor bank's optimal control problem, and (iii) the mean-field equation as follows. \\ \underline{\textbf{(i) Major bank}}